Eros Vlahos

 Eros Vlahos (born 13 January 1995) is an English actor and comedian.
-He is known for his roles as Cyril Gray in Nanny McPhee and the Big Bang, Jake Farley in Summer in Transylvania, and Lommy Greenhands in Game of Thrones.
-He also appeared in a recurring role on the television series Da Vinci's Demons, as Nico Machiavelli.
+He is known for his roles as Cyril Gray in Nanny McPhee and the Big Bang (2010), Jake Farley in Summer in Transylvania(2010), and Lommy Greenhands in Game of Thrones.
+He also appeared in a recurring role on the television series Da Vinci's Demons, as Nico Machiavelli (2013–2015).

 Family background and personal life

 Eros Vlahos was born in London on 13 January 1995.
 His parents are Terry Davy (mother) and Spiros Vlahos (father), and he has a younger brother, Tron Vlahos.
 He is of British (maternal) and Greek (paternal) ancestry.

-Vlahos' parents also work in commercial partnership with one another; his mother as a fashion designer and his father as business manager.
-They own and operate the original Cyberdog shop in Camden Market; a futurist and rave-scene fashion, accessory, and toy retailer which they founded together in 1994.
+Vlahos' parents work in commercial partnership together, they own and operate the Cyberdog shop in Camden Market; a fashion, accessory, and toy retailer they founded together in 1994.